security-notes/infobyte-faraday-wiki/Installation-Community.md

 With CouchDB configured in the `server.ini` file, it will import all the data you had from the 2.7.2 version, including the users and its hashed passwords.

 ***Note:*** If you can't login into to Faraday after running the command above due to invalid credentials, you can change your password through the PostgreSQL shell that Faraday has in it.
-Follow the next instructions in order to change your password and be able to login:
+Follow the next instructions in order to change your password and be able to login.

-Run the following command in order to execute PostgreSQL shell:

-    $ python manage.py sql_shell

-Once you got into the sql_shell, let's take a look inside the table _faraday_user_ to see the users information. **It is important to be sure of the username we want to change the password.**

-    SELECT * FROM faraday_user

-Assuming your username is '_faraday_' and the new password you want to set is '_changeme_', run the following command:

-    UPDATE faraday_user SET PASSWORD='changeme' WHERE username='faraday'

-This command will update your user's password.

-Now you can login to Faraday without a problem.

  ***Note:*** You sould have the PostgreSQL service started.
 To do it run `systemctl start postgresql` or the equivalant command for your GNU/Linux